Skip to Main Content

-If you have experienced a flood, you can file your flood insurance claim by following these three steps:
+If you have experienced a flood, you can file your flood insurance claim by following these three steps.

 An adjuster should contact you within a few days of filing your claim.
 If you do not hear from an adjuster, you can contact your insurance agent or company again.

 Separate damaged from undamaged property.
 Your adjuster will need evidence of the damage to your home and possessions to prepare your repair estimate.

-You'll receive your claim payment after you and the insurer agree on the amount of damages and the insurer has your complete, accurate, and signed Proof of Loss form.
+You'll receive your claim payment after you and the insurer agree on the amount of damages and the insurer has your complete, accurate, and signed Proof of Loss.
 If major catastrophic flooding occurs, it may take longer to process claims and make payments because of the sheer number of claims submitted.